emqx/cloud-docs/en_US/deployments/stop_delete_deployment.md

 # Start, Stop and Delete Deployments

-This page provides detailed instructions on how to start, stop, and delete different plans of deployments in the Cloud Console.
+This page provides detailed instructions on how to start, stop, and delete different plans of deployments in the Platform Console.

 ## Serverless Plan

-This section introduces how to start, stop, and delete a serverless plan deployment.
+This section introduces how to start, stop, and delete a Serverless plan deployment.

 ### Start and Stop a Deployment

-To start a deployment that is already stopped in the console, click on the deployment to enter the deployment overview page and click the **Start** button in the upper right corner.
+To start a deployment that is already stopped in the Console, click on the deployment to enter the deployment overview page and click the **Start** button in the upper right corner.
 To stop a deployment, follow the instructions below:

 ::: warning Note